 Why are Georgia’s rates so low?

-Most of Georgia is fairly rural, which helps keep their premiums nearly 12 percent below the national average.
-But it may not stay that way.
-State laws enacted in 2008 gave insurers the right to raise rates on some types of coverage without getting approval from the state insurance commissioner.
+Most of Georgia is fairly rural, which helps keep premiums below average.
+But state laws enacted in 2008 gave insurers the right to raise rates on some types of coverage without approval of the state insurance commissioner.
 This has had a serious effect on premium costs.
 Georgia led the nation in auto insurance rate increases in 2014 and came in second the year before.
-If this trend keeps up, Georgia residents may see their rates climb even higher in the coming years.
+If this trend continues, Georgia residents may see their car insurance rates climb even higher in the coming years.

 What if I’m in the military?